Law-Racoviță-Negoiță Station: History

 Following the inauguration of the station in Antarctica, Teodor Negoiță made his thirteenth expedition to the polar region, celebrating two and a half months in the Antarctic, with his team of researchers (including the first Romanian women scientists in Antarctica, a biologist and biochemist on his team).
 They conducted research on the soil, sediment, and microorganisms of the continent.

-On February 20, 2006, the station was officially handed over to Romania from Australia.
+On February 20, 2006, the leased station was officially handed over to Romania from Australia.
 Currently, it is open only in the "warm" season.

 Following the death of Negoiță, on 9 December 2011, the station was renamed to Law-Racoviță-Negoiță Station.